Student Financial Aid

 • you are registered as a permanent resident in Finland in the population register system and

-• your purpose of residence in Finland is something other than education (e.g. work, family ties or return migration).
-More information about financial aid for foreign students: https://www.kela.fi/web/en/financial-aid-for-students
+• your basis for residence in Finland is something other than studies (for example work, family ties, or return migration).
+More information about student financial aid can be found here: https://www.kela.fi/can-you-get-benefits-when-you-move-to-finland.

 Study progress